Jarrett Earnest is a writer living in New York City.

 He collaborated in heady conversations with Patricia Maloney around co-founding the Bay Area art website Art Practical, contributing content through his zine Talking Cure Quarterly (Fall 2009 and Spring 2010).
 His criticism and long-form interviews have appeared in the The Brooklyn Rail, The Village Voice, Los Angeles Review of Books, Art in America, San Francisco Arts Quarterly and many exhibition catalogs and other publications.

-He co-edited the volumes TELL ME SOMETHING GOOD: Artist Interviews from the Brooklyn Rail (with Lucas Zwirner; David Zwirner Books, Fall 2017) and FOR BILL, ANYTHING: Words and Images for Bill Berkson (with Isabelle Sorrell; Pressed Wafer, 2015), and has guest edited issues of the Brooklyn Rail (February 2015) and Miami Rail (Summer 2017, Summer 2016, and Fall 2014).
+He co-edited the volumes TELL ME SOMETHING GOOD: Artist Interviews from the Brooklyn Rail (with Lucas Zwirner; David Zwirner Books, Fall 2017) and FOR BILL, ANYTHING: Words and Images for Bill Berkson (with Isabelle Sorrell; Pressed Wafer, 2015), and has guest edited issues of the Brooklyn Rail (February 2015) and Miami Rail (Fall and Summer 2017, Summer 2016, and Fall 2014).

 In 2012-13 he ran the collaborative exhibition space 1:1 (with artists Leigha Mason, Alex Sloane and Whitney Vangrin) at 121 Essex Street, NYC, and curated the exhibitions NITE TIDE I & II (Summer 2014) at Nina Johnson (formerly Gallery Diet) in Miami, Fl.